There’s something pretty special about having your best mate marry you.

 Why This Catches So Many Couples Off Guard

-But Australia doesn’t work like that.
+But Australia doesn’t work that way.

 What Actually Makes a Marriage Legal in Australia